mixProtocol/ps-powerteacher-att-daily-codes/doc/readme.txt

 Description
 This plugin adds a "Daily" column to the PowerTeacher "Record Meeting Attendance" screen which displays the (non-Null) daily attendance code for the students for the date selected (not always 'Today').
 The same can optionally be enabled for the similar pages on the PowerSchool Admin portal.

-New: Version 1.33/20210211.01 is compatible with PSv20.4+; previous versions of the plugin caused the "Fill Code" button to not work.
+New: Version 1.35 / 20240927.01 resolves an issue that prevented the "Configure" button from displaying in the new Enhanced UI .
 All users should upgrade to the latest version.

 Note: If the "Show Multiple Sections" button is checked, there may be a slight delay before the daily codes are displayed.
 I hope to address this in a future release.

 Release History:
-1.34 / 20230125.01 - Fix 'Configure' button
+1.35 / 20240927.01 - Bugfix for "Configure" button visibility in the new Enhanced UI 1.34 / 20230125.01 - Bugfix for "Configure" button visibility
 1.33 / 20210211.01 - Updated for PSv.20.4+ compatibility
 1.32 / 20200113.01 - Internal Use, no public release
 1.31 / 20190730.01 - Fixed issue with security from previous release